 Currently a city of about 5–6 million people it was built on a river Neva on the shore of Baltic Sea, in very inhospitable land surrounded by marches, swamps, rivers, lagoons and lakes (add northern Russian winter on top).
 It is poetically known as the Venice of the North because of many canals.
 As can be seen in this picture – there is water all around.

-Saint Petersburg had a bloody history from the beginning as it was built on bones.
+Saint-Petersburg had a bloody history from the beginning as it was built on bones.
 When Peter the great decided to “cut the window in Europe” he started by trying to get territory in the Baltic by wrestling it from the Swedish crown.
 The little conflict known as Great Northern war of Denmark-Norway & Russia vs Swedish Empire.
-More people jumped in once the ball got rolling – Prussia, Saxony, Poland, Ottoman Empire, the Dutch and Great Britain (yeah on both sides of the conflict), and a score of smaller principalities and duches.
-It’s hard to estimate how many people were actually involved in the capturing of territory of Saint Petersburg, but the conflict around it took the lives of around 20,000 to 30,000 soldiers.
+More people jumped in once the ball got rolling – Prussia, Saxony, Poland, Ottoman Empire, the Dutch and Great Britain (yeah on both sides of the conflict), and a score of smaller principalities and duchies.
+It’s hard to estimate how many people were actually involved in the capturing of territory of Saint-Petersburg, but the conflict around it took the lives of around 20,000 to 30,000 soldiers.
 Nobody really kept track of civilians back then.

-Once the territory was captured, thousands of Russian peasants and governments serfs lost their lives building Saint Petersburg – drying marches, building defenses, briging wood by land, etc. The town was built on bones.
+Once the territory was captured, thousands of Russian peasants and governments serfs lost their lives building Saint-Petersburg – drying marches, building defenses, bringing wood by land, etc. The town was built on bones.
 Again since they were serfs ( essentially slaves) nobody really kept track of how many people died.

 Historians believe the remains of some 100,000 18th-century serfs are buried beneath its wide Parisian-style avenues and grand Italianate palaces.
 Source: St Petersburg: Paris of the North or City of Bones?